ocaml-multicore/multicoretests/README.md

 The `api` then contains a list of type signature descriptions using combinators `unit`, `bool`, `int`, `returning`, `returning_or_exc`, ... in the style of [Ctypes](https://github.com/ocamllabs/ocaml-ctypes).
-The functor `Lin_api.Make` expects a description of the tested commands and outputs a module with a QCheck test `lin_test` that performs the linearizability test.
+The functor `Lin_domain.Make` expects a description of the tested commands and outputs a module with a QCheck test `lin_test` that performs the linearizability test.